suds-community/suds/HACKING.rst

 The Python 3.0 minor release is not supported.
 See `Python 3.0 support`_ subsection below for more detailed information.

+Test & setup code needs to be implemented using Python 2 & 3 compatible source code.
+Setup & setup related scripts need to be implemented so they do not rely on other pre-installed libraries.

 These backward compatibility requirements do not affect internal development operations such as ``setup.py`` support for uploading a new project distribution